spritlesoftware/our-website/content/english/airport-management.md

   bulletpoints:
     - "Our unified ticketing system can help solve any issue, from clearing trash to runway light services."
     - "This versatile ticketing system integrates with a current system and can handle all technical and non-technical difficulties."
-    - "Automatically assign tickets according to preset business logic, ensuring that the right task is pinned to the right person." contents : " Our unified ticketing system can help solve any issue, from clearing trash to runway light services.<br/><br/>This versatile ticketing system integrates with a current system and can handle all technical and non-technical difficulties.<br/><br/>Automatically assign tickets according to preset business logic, ensuring that the right task is pinned to the right person."
+    - "Automatically assign tickets according to Preset Business Logic, ensuring that the right task is pinned to the right person."
   button:
     enable: true
     button_label: "Join us today!"